 Most intervention programs are geared towards high school students.
 At UCAP, we intervene sooner.
 Students first show signs of being at risk in middle and elementary school.
 The single greatest predictor of a student dropping out of school is repeating a grade: 60% of students accepted by UCAP have repeated at least one grade.

 UCAP reaches out to students completing the 6th grade who are not doing well in school.
 We respond quickly and involve the student’s parents, including making home visits.
 Through early and intensive intervention, UCAP students receive support in overcoming their struggles.
 In welcoming and supporting students, we make school a place they want to be.
 We reduce absenteeism.
 Through a variety of enrichment and supportive activities, such as Beyond U, we emphasis social learning, building relationships with adults and students, and give students opportunities to accelerate their learning.

-Since it’s founding in 1989, UCAP has understood that students learn at their own pace and should move on as soon as they TRULY UNDERSTAND the topic, instead of being forced to move up because of their age.
-UCAP students accelerate by demonstrating their skills and knowledge and meeting certain standards.
-Today, UCAP’s approach is now recognized as a best practice in many schools.
+Since its founding in 1989, UCAP has understood that students learn at their own pace and should move on as soon as they truly understand the topic, instead of being forced to move up because of their age.
+UCAP students accelerate by demonstrating their skills and knowledge and meeting grade level standards.
+Today, UCAP’s approach is recognized as a best practice in many schools.

 Personal attention to each student’s needs

 At UCAP, students are at the center of all that we do.
 Here, student learning is a personalized, enriched experience that is supported by caring adults in school and in the community.
 The UCAP School’s staff, students and families are united in our mission to help students learn how to learn and to gain the skills necessary to succeed in high school.